mnicho03/Data-Science-Specialization-Capstone/README.md

 2. ExploratoryDataAnalysis.R - more expansive data analysis / exploration featuring a variety of visualizations, some hopefully to be utilized within the file model data product

 3. Week2_Milestone_Report.*X* - files submitted as part of the first milestone report for the capstone project, featuring cleaned up / merged version of the first two R scripts.
-- Also published on RPubs here: http://rpubs.com/michaelnichols16/SwiftKeyExploration
+- Full RPubs document can be viewed here: http://rpubs.com/michaelnichols16/SwiftKeyExploration

 4. PredictionModel_v1.R - initial model - did not meet sufficient accuracy metrics and could only successfully predict 2/10 practice phrases from the quiz